-To call Bruce Levine, PhD, an innovator in the cell and gene therapy space is a gross understatement.
-He is known for his groundbreaking work in the development and use of synthetic immune cells (or CAR T cells) to attack advanced cancer cells.
-Insight’s Erin Righetti interviewed Levine to talk about his research and outlook on cell and gene therapies, and the importance of partnerships in progressing the field.
+Bruce L. Levine, PhD, a leading innovator in the cell and gene therapy space, is known for his groundbreaking work in the development and use of synthetic immune cells (or CAR T cells) to attack advanced cancer cells.
+Partnering Insight interviewed Levine to talk about his research and outlook on cell and gene therapies, and the importance of partnerships in progressing the field.

 A sensational discovery

 “In the very early CAR T cell trials by several groups, there were some lab indicators that the cells persisted, that they were there, but clinical responses were minimal at best,” said Levine.
 “We used microbead technology to more efficiently grow T cells and later, a disabled form of the HIV virus to deliver the CAR gene to T cells.
-Express of the CAR of the surface of T cells redirects and trains them to target the CD19 protein on malignant B cells and kills those cells.”
+Expression of the CAR on the surface of T cells redirects and trains them to target the CD19 protein on malignant B cells and kills those cells,” explained Levine.

 In a 2010 trial in patients with advanced blood cancers who were infused with their own CAR T cells, pounds of leukemia then melted away over several weeks, according to Levine.
 “We were out of money, we had striking results and we were asking ourselves ‘What do we do?
 If we publish we can get more grants.’”
 At that point in 2011, with no funding left to continue the research, June and Levine and their Penn team published their results, sparking a media sensation as to the potential of CAR T cell therapies.